letizhamiguel-cyber/ECE-2112-PA-1/README.md

 The following functions and methods were used in this problem:

-- `rotate_word(text)` -
+- `rotate_word(text)` - initial function

   Example: `rotate_word("python") ` -> "ythonp"

-This built-in function and method were combined in order to create a single defined function that sorts the letters of a word alphabetically;
+These function and method were combined in order to create a single defined function that sorts the letters of a word alphabetically;

     \\code